 Children should not arrive on the premises unaccompanied before 8.40 a.m. as the school cannot accept any responsibility or make any provision for them until this time.
 We now run the Daily Mile with children in Year 2 to Year 6 from 8.40 a.m.
+Please see letters or our school website for any updates especially due to the current COVID 19 pandemic.

-- 8.45 a.m.
-Key Stage 2 school session starts. - 8.55 a.m.
-Morning Reception and Key Stage 1 school session starts. - 9.00 a.m.
-Morning nursery session starts. - 12.00p.m.
-End of 15 hours Free Entitlement Nursery session. - 12.00 p.m.
+8.45 a.m.
+Key Stage 2 school session starts.

+8.55 a.m.
+Morning Reception and Key Stage 1 school session starts.

+9.00 a.m.
+Morning nursery session starts.

+12.00p.m.
+End of 15 hours Free Entitlement Nursery session.

+12.00 p.m.
 Beginning of Community Powers Nursery session.
-30 hours entitlement children continue until 3.15p.m. as we provide more than 30 hours free entitlement. - 3.15 p.m.
-End of Afternoon Nursery session. - 3.15 p.m.
+30 hours entitlement children continue until 3.15p.m. as we provide more than 30 hours free entitlement.
+3.00 p.m.
+End of Afternoon Nursery session.

+3.15 p.m.
 End of school day.